CalciumSelenide/TinyTapeout/docs/info.md

 ## How it works

-This chip design is rather simple - it takes four inputs and a clock signal to drive four signal paths at the speed of the clock.
+This tile design is rather simple - an 8:3 oncoder with the ability to invert the output if desired

 ## How to test

-Hook up a clock signal and four inputs, then power and test.
+Provide 8 signals, and then watch the 3 outputs

 ## External hardware

-On your four signal outputs, hook up either a 7 segment display or leds.
-This will give a visual indicator of the signals changing at the speed of the clock.
+On your signal outputs, hook up leds.
+This will give a visual indicator of the signals changing.